Neurodiversity - Inclusivity in the Workplace

 Cost:

-If you are unable to attend please consider whether your place can be used by a colleague.
-Late cancellations and DNAs are costly in terms of both finance and time – if you need to cancel please let us know at least 5 days before the course date.
+If you are West Yorkshire practice staff and are unable to attend, please consider whether your place can be used by a colleague.
+Late cancellations and DNAs are costly in terms of both finance and time – if you need to cancel please let us know at least 3 days before the course date.

 Dates: